ROCm/rocprofiler-compute/README.md

 ## Testing

-To quickly get the environment for building and testing in a bash shell, you can run `docker compose run app`
+To quickly get the environment (bash shell) for building and testing, run the following commands:
+* `cd utils/docker_env`
+* `docker compose run app`

+NOTE: This Dockerfile uses `rocm/dev-ubuntu-22.04` as the base image

 ## How to Cite